 This site uses affiliate links and we may earn a small commission when you use our links and make a purchase without incurring additional fee yourself.
 Many thanks for supporting this website.
 Please see our disclosure page for more details.

 Do you know that foreigners travelling to Korea are eligible for tax-free shopping?
-They are!
+Whether they are enjoying a shopping trip to Seoul or Busan, they are!
 But is claiming tax refunds in Korea really worth the hassle?
 Throughout our various trips to Korea we have learned that it definitely is.
 Even if you don’t make any expensive luxurious purchases, small purchases here and there can eventually accumulate into big money!

 In this post, we will tell you all about the Korea tax refund for foreigners and walk you through the steps for getting a tax refund in Korea.